 MIC Thurles Summer School

-Featuring renowned international educationalists, Pasi Sahlberg and Michael Fullan, the MIC Thurles Summer School will reflect on the past year and explore how education has changed and adapted in a year unlike any other.
+Mary Immaculate College (MIC) hosted a virtual summer school from its Thurles campus from 15-17 June.
+Featuring renowned international educationalists, Pasi Sahlberg and Michael Fullan, the MIC Thurles Summer School reflected on the past year and explored how education has changed and adapted in a year unlike any other.

 MIC’s Thurles campus offers undergraduate students who are interested in pursuing careers in post-primary teaching the choice of six programme choices: BA in Education, Business Studies & Accounting (MI009); BA in Education, Business Studies & Religious Studies (MI010); BA in Education, Gaeilge & Religious Studies (MI011); BA in Education, Gaeilge & Business Studies (MI012); BA in Education, Mathematics & Gaeilge (MI013); BA in Education, Mathematics & Business Studies (MI014).